JohnHammond/ctf-katana/README.md

 * `printf` vulnerability

+	A C binary vulnerability, where `printf` is used with user-supplied input without any arguments.
+Hand-made code to exploit and overwrite functions: [https://pastebin.com/0r4WGn3D](https://pastebin.com/0r4WGn3D) and a video walkthrough explaining: [https://www.youtube.com/watch?v=t1LH9D5cuK4](https://www.youtube.com/watch?v=t1LH9D5cuK4)

 * [`formatStringExploiter`][formatStringExploiter]

 	A good [Python] module to streamline exploiting a [format string vulnerability].
+THIS IS NOT ALWAYS A GOOD TACTIC...

 * 64-bit Buffer Overflow